 About Lori Faye Bock

-Lori Faye Bock was born in Detroit and credits supportive parents, the Detroit Institute of Arts, and a scholarship to The Center for Creative Studies¹ College of Art & Design with her pursuit of a career in art.
-She studied ceramics and went on to teach in the Watts area of Los Angeles while producing hand-painted ceramic art, often with animal imagery.
+Lori Faye Bock was born in Detroit and credits supportive parents, the Detroit Institute of Arts and a scholarship to the Center for Creative Studies College of Art & Design (where she studied ceramics) for her pursuit of a career in art.
+Later she attended and graduated from Western Michigan University with a B.S. in elementary education and went on to teach in the Los Angeles Unified School District.

 Lori Faye Bock¹s work has the whimsy of a Klee and the color and detail of a Matisse.
 Her paintings deftly capture the essence of their subjects with a dash of irony, humor and often, poignancy.
 Her reward comes, she says, when the joy she feels in portraying her animal subjects is communicated to those who see her paintings.

 The artist says, “Knowing animals and caring for them is one of life’s joys.
 Even the most ordinary-seeming animals are truly extraordinary and give us so much.
 My art reflects my life.”